jalimay/ooziengine/README.md

 ooziengine
 ==========

-tool for hadoop job manager, support map-reduce, hdfs move/delete, sqoop, pig and java function.
+It's a tool for manage hadoop job.
+It supports map-reduce, hdfs move/delete, sqoop, pig and java function.